Everything had changed.

 Each dew drop vibrated with life, and drew her senses completely out of her body, across the eternal chaos of the cosmos, and right back into her with a galaxy of climactic sensorial sublimity beyond earthly expression.

-She also absorbed black holes from foreign galaxies… and knew she would have to avoid tiptoeing around the lips of all event horizons that we not her own.
+She also absorbed black holes from foreign galaxies… and knew she would have to avoid tiptoeing around the lips of all event horizons that were not her own.

 But still she felt parts of the universe making love with her skin; rivers released themselves from her caverns, and twisted down her trembling legs.